-The University Programs Division (UPD) is responsible for establishing a network of links with U.S. and international universities and research institutions for the purposes of encouraging and supporting new research and scholarship on the Holocaust; strengthening teaching about the Holocaust at the university level to ensure the training of future generations of Holocaust scholars; focusing scholarly attention on key issues that require investigation and serving as a principal venue for scholarly discussion, deliberation, and debate; and enhancing networking opportunities among U.S. scholars and scholars of the Holocaust from diverse academic disciplines.
-UPD currently accomplishes this mission through the design, development, promotion, and coordination of the following scholarly programs: one-week and two-week seminars for professors of college-level Holocaust courses; two-week summer research workshops for scholars; on-site and off-site lectures, panel presentations, and symposia; scholarly programs in partnership with other research/teaching institutions; and the collection, analysis, and dissemination of information regarding Holocaust education in the United States.
+The University Programs Division (UPD) is responsible for establishing a network of links with U.S. and international universities and research institutions for the purposes of encouraging and supporting new research and scholarship on the Holocaust: strengthening teaching about the Holocaust at the university level to ensure the training of future generations of Holocaust scholars; focusing scholarly attention on key issues that require investigation and serving as a principal venue for scholarly discussion, deliberation, and debate; and enhancing networking opportunities among U.S. scholars and scholars of the Holocaust from diverse academic disciplines.
+UPD currently accomplishes this mission through the design, development, promotion, and coordination of the following scholarly programs: oneweek and two-week seminars for professors of college-level Holocaust courses; two-week summer research workshops for scholars; on-site and off-site lectures, panel presentations, and symposia; scholarly programs in partnership with other research/teaching institutions; and the collection, analysis, and dissemination of information regarding Holocaust education in the United States.

-In FY 2011, UPD conducted three faculty seminars for 62 professors from the United States, Canada, Mexico, and Brazil; several campus outreach programs on U.S. campuses throughout the United States; one summer research workshop comprising nine scholars from the United States, Israel, and Germany; and two lectures.
+In FY 2011, UPD conducted three faculty seminars for 62 professors from the United States, Canada, Mexico, and Brazil: several campus outreach programs on U.S. campuses throughout the United States: one summer research workshop comprising nine scholars from the United States, Israel, and Germany; and two lectures.

-Strategic Goals: Promoting International Understanding; Scholarship
+Promoting International Understanding; Scholarship

-Agency Interagency Total USG

-Appropriation Transfers Funding

-\$0 \$0 \$0

-Foreign Governments Private Sector (U.S.) Private Sector (Foreign) Int'l Orgs Total Non-USG Funding \$0 \$78,177 \$0 \$0 \$78,177
+Agency Appropriation Interagency Transfers Total USG Funding \$0 \$0 \$0 Foreign Private Private Sector Int'l Total Non-USO Governments Sector (U.S.) (Foreign) Orgs Funding